Forgery

 Using another person’s name or signature could lead to criminal charges.
 If you or someone you know has been accused of forgery, it’s crucial you have experienced legal representation on your side.
 Having legal representation will keep you one step ahead of the prosecution and will give you a chance to formulate a strong defense for your case.

-Dayton Attorney for Forgery Charges in Ohio
+Contact A Dayton Attorney for Forgery Charges in Ohio

 Forgery is a type of fraud that can result in stiff fines and even time spent in prison.
 We recommend you secure trusted legal representation before your case moves any further.
 You can find skilled and compassionate defense lawyers at Joslyn Law Firm.
 We actively represent people who have been accused of forgery or other types of larceny-related crime.

 Joslyn Law Firm is a group of passionate and knowledgeable defense lawyers who practice in the southern Ohio region.
-Our team of legal professionals understand how daunting the judicial system can be, especially to a first-time offender.
+Our team of legal professionals understands how daunting the judicial system can be, especially to a first-time offender.
 We want to provide guidance as well as a formidable defense to ensure you get the best possible result for your case.

-Overview of Forgery in Ohio
+Information Center For Forgery in Ohio

-- Elements of Forgery Under Ohio Law
+- What is Considered Forgery Under Ohio Law?

 - Ohio Penalties for Forgery